SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 ![Custom actions](/images/device-protocols/lwm2m/lwm2m-customactions.png)

 {{< product-c8y-iot >}} LWM2M allows the set of custom actions to be extended using decoder microservices.
 A decoder microservice is an ordinary {{< product-c8y-iot >}} microservice that implements a simple decoder interface.
 The LWM2M agent calls this microservice for decoding data in a customer-specific way.
-We are providing an according example how to write such a decoder microservice in our public [Bitbucket repository](https://bitbucket.org/m2m/cumulocity-examples/src/develop/).
+We are providing an according example how to write such a decoder microservice in our public [GitHub repository](https://github.com/SoftwareAG/cumulocity-examples).

 ##### Predefined custom actions